 Our new Film and Media Studies degree is designed for students with a passion for contemporary culture and a love of cinema.
 The Media component enables you to study contemporary culture while undertaking creative practice, such as filmmaking, photography, screenwriting, which in turn feed into your study of Film, from its silent beginnings to present day to develop a critical appreciation and awareness.

-Our degree consists of a balance between the two disciplines of Film and Media Studies and Film, combining the core modules from each programme with options from the two.
+The programme consists of a balance between the two disciplines of Media Studies and Film, combining the core modules from each programme with a balance of options from the two.

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.
 A typical offer would be to achieve DMM.

 34 points overall including 15 points at HL

 Pass all components of the University of Kent International Foundation Programme with a 60% overall average.